initbiz/initbiz.github.io/cumuluscore/index.md

 #### Cluster unique

-If you want to check if a parameter is unique in the cluster scope (for example invoice number that can safely collide with other clusters but cannot be the same for one cluster) then you can use `clusterUnique` method from the trait.
+If you want to check if a parameter is unique in the cluster scope (for example invoice number that can safely collide with other clusters but cannot be the same for one cluster) then you can use the `clusterUnique` method from the trait.

 The method returns validation rule for October's validator which you can use in the model's constructor.